Data-Scrappers/stack_overflow_scrap/README.md

 * tag - name of tag;
 * id - question id.
 Id is unique for csv file;
-* vote - number of votes - how the community indicates which questions and answers are most useful and appropriate
+* vote - number of votes - how the community indicates which questions and answers are most useful and appropriate;
 * answer - how many answers;
 * views - how many users saw the question;
 * accepted - indicates if question has accepted answer or not.